How To Get Rid of Thrift Store Smell From Clothes

 While the above methods are excellent for tackling heavy laundry soap scents, here are some other solutions for odors caused by smoke, food, and body odor.
 However, these may not be as effective for synthetic fragrances:

-- Essential Oil Sprays: Create a natural spray using essential oils diluted in water to refresh clothes.
+Essential Oil Sprays: Create your own DIY natural spray using essential oils diluted in water to refresh clothes.

 If you’re having trouble getting results with these methods, try adding in some good old-fashioned elbow grease.
 For example, after letting your item soak in vinegar, try scrubbing the cloth with baking soda either with a scrubbing brush or by rubbing the fabric against itself (just be sure your scrubbing method won’t damage the fabric).